AqwamCreates/DataPredict/docs/API/Models/LogisticRegressionOneVsAll.md

 # [API Reference](../../API.md) - [Models](../Models.md) - LogisticRegressionOneVsAll

-LogisticRegression is a supervised machine learning model that predicts values of 0 and 1 only.
+LogisticRegressionOneVsAll is a supervised machine learning model that predicts values of positive integers.
+It uses multiple logistic regression models to produce multi-class prediction capabilities for this model.

 ## Constructors